Islamic criminal law in Aceh: Provisions

 The penalty for violation of these laws includes caning, fines, and imprisonment.
 The severity of the sentence varies.
 Khalwat offences have the lightest sentence, and may include caning (maximum 10 strokes), 10 months' imprisonment, or a fine of 100 gold grams.
 The heaviest sentence is imposed on perpetrators of child rape; the sentence may be caning (150–200 strokes), imprisonment (150–200 months), or a fine (1,500–2,000 gold grams).
 Judges of individual cases have the discretion of imposing caning, imprisonment, or a fine.
 According to Amnesty International, there were 108 cases of caning carried out under the Qanun in 2015, and 100 in 2016 up to October.

 The law is applicable to all offences committed by Muslims or legal entities in Aceh.
 It also applies to offences committed by non-Muslims if the offences are not regulated in the Indonesian Criminal Code, or if committed together with a Muslim and the non-Muslim voluntarily chooses Islamic law.
 In April 2016 a Christian woman was caned 28 times for selling alcohol – the first non-Muslim to receive caning under the law.

 Major institutions relevant to the implementation of Islamic criminal law in Aceh include the ulama council (Majelis Permusyawaratan Ulama, MPU), the Wilayatul Hisbah (WH, sometimes referred to in English as the "Sharia police"), and the sharia courts (Mahkamah Syar'iyah).
-The ulema council is composed of both the ulama and "Muslim intellectuals", and on paper is expected to be involved in drafting legislation together with the government.
+The ulema council is composed of both the ulama and "Muslim intellectuals", and on paper is expected to be involved in creating policies together with the government in regencies/cities.
 However, it has not been able to exercise these powers, and in reality legislation is done by the Parliament of Aceh and the governor's office.
 The Wilayatul Hisbah has the authority to reprimand and give advice to those caught violating the Islamic law.
 It does not have the authority to formally charge or detain suspects, and thus must work together with the regular police and prosecutors in order to enforce the law.
 The sharia courts hear and rule on both civil cases under Islamic law (such as divorce and inheritance) and criminal law under the qanuns.
 However, civil cases continue to be the vast majority of cases heard by the court.
 In 2016 the courts received 10,888 first instance civil cases and 131 appeals, compared to 324 first instance criminal cases and 15 appeals.
 The sharia courts are part of the broader Indonesian legal system.
 Their decisions can be appealed to the Supreme Court, and their judges (including the chief judge) are appointed by the Supreme Court.